Lucking Into Life-Saving Sleep Apnea Treatment

 In Martin’s case, he was told his OSA was in the severe range, which means he experienced more than 30 apnea spells per hour of sleep.

 Dr. Morris and his team developed a treatment plan for Martin, which included the use of a continuous positive airway pressure (CPAP) machine, which uses air pressure to create an air cushion at the back of the throat.
 This allows patients to keep breathing.
 The sleep lab seamlessly coordinated Martin’s care with Firelands Durable Medical Equipment (DME), who worked with Martin to fit him with a device and teach him how to properly use it.
 After trying on multiple masks and machines, Firelands DME helped Martin choose the mask that worked for him.
-The process was smooth and simple, and all of Martin’s questions and concerns were answered.
+The sleep apnea treatment process was smooth and simple, and all of Martin’s questions and concerns were answered.
 He was to begin sleeping with the CPAP machine every night, and the medical team would have immediate, digital access to his results.

 “Sleep apnea is significantly underdiagnosed,” said Dr. Morris.
 “Overall, it’s about as common as diabetes, and like diabetes, it’s connected to weight.
 We used to think about 5 percent of the population had OSA, but with our obesity epidemic, it’s now thought to be about 25 percent.”